6941 W. Archer Ave. Chicago, IL 60638

-With exceptional education and the integrity to do the right thing for her patients, Dr. Margaret Radziszeski practices functional dentistry.
+With exceptional education and the integrity to do what is right for her patients, Dr. Margaret Radziszewski practices functional dentistry.
 This is a philosophy of looking at the “whole picture” and finding the root cause when treating dental problems.
 Myofunctional Therapy is often incorporated into functional dentistry to address issues with muscle function.
 This therapy can also improve the overall health of the masticatory system (all parts involved in chewing).

 What is Functional Dentistry?

-Similar to the rest of the medical field, dentists possess a diversity of skill sets based on the type of their training, education, and passion for patient care.
+Like the rest of the medical field, dentists possess a variety of skill sets based on their training, education, and passion for patient care.
 To become an above-average dentist and provide patients with healthy, beautiful, long-lasting smiles, Dr. Margaret Radziszewski studied under the world’s pioneers in dentistry.
 She graduated from the prestigious Dawson Academy, the most respected and honored advanced dental training institution.
 She is among the 10% of dentists in the U.S. who possess this training.

-The philosophy behind Functional Dentistry is to teach dentists how to become physicians of the entire masticatory system and to understand every structural part of it (the jaw joint-TMJ, muscles, and teeth).
-Looking beyond teeth enables Dr. Radziszewski to provide STABILITY by detecting signs of dental damage before we have symptoms.
+The philosophy behind Functional Dentistry is to teach dentists to become physicians of the entire masticatory system and to understand every structural part of it (the jaw joint (TMJ), muscles, and teeth).
+Looking beyond teeth enables Dr. Radziszewski to provide stability by detecting signs of dental damage before symptoms appear.
 Finding the root cause and preventing dental pain, tooth wear, and tooth damage before they become permanent is the key to creating long-lasting smiles.

 If the focus were solely on teeth, so much could be missed.
 Functional Dentistry allows Dr. Radziszewski to analyze the ten structural and functional factors in the chewing system and recreate the missing links.
-When treating even a single tooth, the treatment should be done concerning the entire chewing system.
+When treating even a single tooth, the treatment should be done with the entire chewing system in mind.

-We use our thousands of times a day, when we speak, bite, and chew.
+We use our mouths thousands of times a day when we speak, bite, and chew.
 Teeth are connected to our bloodstream.
-This may be taken for granted, but they play an important part in the overall health.
+This may be taken for granted, but they play an important part in overall health.

 Complete Dentistry has allowed Dr. Radziszewski to help patients regain their optimum health.
 She has created thousands of successful cases and healthy, comfortable, and beautiful smiles.